-When the work week gets a little crazy, you'll be glad you have a freezer full of ready-to-heat meals.
-Here are our top pics for DIY frozen meals, including tips on how to freeze and thaw foods, and how long they'll last in your freezer.
+When the work week gets a little crazy, you'll be glad you have convenient make-ahead meals stashed in your freezer ready to heat and eat.
+Here are our top picks for DIY frozen meals, including tips on how to freeze and thaw foods, and how long you can store them in your freezer.

 Before freezing hot food, it's important to let it cool down.
 Heat will raise the temperature of the freezer; and the food will not freeze uniformly.
 The outer edges of the hot dish will freeze hard quickly while the inside might not cool in time to prevent spoilage.

 There are just a few things to keep in mind: